Russo-Turkish War (1828–1829): The Caucasus front

 1829, June: Saganlug and Erzurum: On 13 June Paskevich (12,340 infantry, 5,785 cavalry and 70 guns) left Kars for Erzurum.
 The Turks had 50,000 men including 30,000 nizams (new-model infantry).
 They stood between Hasankale and Zivin on the Erzurum-Kars road.
 Further east on the road an advanced force (20,000 under Haghki Pasha) held the Millidiuz (Meliduz) Pass over the Saganlug mountain.
 (Note: Allen-Muratoff have Soğanli-dağ (former) and Pasinler-sira-dağ (current)) Paskevich chose to take the inferior road to the north, place himself near Zevin between the two armies and attack Haghki Pasha from the rear.
 There were complex maneuvers and small actions.
 At 7:00 pm on the 19th Paskevich attacked and completely defeated the western army.
 Next day he turned east and captured Haghki Pasha and 19 guns, but most of his men managed to scatter.
 With the armies out of the way he set out for Erzurum.
 On 27 June, the city, which had not seen Christian soldiers within its walls for five centuries, surrendered.

 1829: After Erzurum: From Erzurum the main road led northwest through Bayburt and Hart to Trebizond on the coast, a very formidable place that could only be taken with the fleet which was now busy on the Bulgarian coast.
 In July Russian Commander Burtsov went up this road and was killed at Hart.
 To retrieve Russia's reputation Paskevich destroyed Hart on 28 July.
 He sent an army west and brought it back, went up the Trebizond road, saw that nothing could be accomplished in that direction, and returned to Erzurum.
 Hesse and Osten-Sacken pushed north toward Batum and returned.
 The Pasha of Trebizond moved against Bayburt and was defeated on 28 September, the last action of the war.
 The Treaty of Adrianople (1829) was signed on 2 September 1829, but it took a month for the news to reach Paskevich.
 In October his army began marching home.
 Russia kept the ports of Anapa and Poti, the border forts of Atskhur, Akhalkalaki and Akhaltsikhe, but returned Ardahan and the Pashaliks of Kars, Bayazid and most of Akhaltsikhe Pashalik.
 In 1855 and 1877 Paskevich's work had to be done all over again.
 One consequence of the war was the migration of 90,000 Armenians from Turkish to Russian territory.

+Kurdish-Armenian involvement

+Following the return of Erzurum, Kars and Bayazid the war had struck an entirely new note of danger.
+Not only had Ottoman Armenians assisted the Russian capture of Kars, but Muslim Kurdish tribes had also provided a regiment against Sultan Mahmud.
+Yazidi Kurds also took part in the campaign against the Turks, Russian poet Alexander Pushkin described his encounterment with a detachment in the Russian army.
+Two tribe chiefs, Jafar Agha and Ahmet Agha, commanded these Kurdish regiments, under the supervision of Captain Loris Melikov.
+They also participated in the Crimean war with the same Kurdish regiments.